-On behalf of the board of directors, we cordially invite you to attend the 2014 Annual Meeting of Shareholders of Renasant Corporation.
-The annual meeting will be held beginning at 1:30 p.m., Central time, on Tuesday, April 22, 2014 at the principal offices of Renasant Bank, 209 Troy Street, Tupelo, Mississippi 38804-4827.
+On behalf of the board of directors, we cordially invite you to attend the 2015 Annual Meeting of Shareholders of Renasant Corporation.
+The annual meeting will be held beginning at 1:30 p.m., Central time, on Tuesday, April 28, 2015 at the principal offices of Renasant Bank, 209 Troy Street, Tupelo, Mississippi 38804-4827.
 The formal notice of the annual meeting appears on the next page.
 At the annual meeting, you will be asked to:

-- 1. Elect one Class 1 director to serve a one-year term expiring in 2015; - 2.
-Elect one Class 2 director to serve a two-year term expiring in 2016; - 3.
-Elect six Class 3 directors, each to serve a three-year term expiring in 2017: - 4.
-To adopt, in a non-binding advisory vote, a resolution approving the compensation of our named executive officers, as described in the proxy statement; - 5.
-Ratify the appointment of HORNE LLP as our independent registered public accountants for 2014; and - 6.
+- 1. Elect five Class 1 directors, each to serve a three-year term expiring in 2018; - 2.
+Ratify the appointment of HORNE LLP as our independent registered public accountants for 2015; and - 3.
 Transact such other business as may properly come before the annual meeting or any adjournments thereof.